stimulsoft/Samples-Reports.WEB-for-ASP.NET-Core-Razor/README.md

 # ASP.NET Core Razor samples for Stimulsoft Reports.WEB

-#### This repository contains the source code of the examples of usage Stimulsoft Reports.WEB reporting tool in the ASP.NET Core Razor applications, using C# code and HTML5 components.
-Stimulsoft Reports.WEB report generator and examples are compatible with .NET 5, .NET 6, and .NET 7 frameworks.
+#### This repository contains the source code of the examples of usage Stimulsoft Reports.WEB reporting tool in the ASP.NET Razor Pages apps, using C# code and HTML5 components.
+Stimulsoft Reports.WEB report builder and examples are compatible with .NET Core 3.1, .NET 5.0, .NET 6.0, and .NET 7.0 frameworks.

 ## Overview
 This repository contains a set of examples (Visual Studio projects), each in different folders: